Paranoid Park (film): Production

 Gus Van Sant chose to adapt American author Blake Nelson's novel Paranoid Park into a film of the same name because it was set in his hometown of Portland, Oregon, because he was an amateur skateboarder himself and because he found the story particularly interesting.
 At the time that he first read the novel, he was accumulating the finances for another film, but abandoned the project and decided instead to write a screenplay based on Nelson's story.
 His first draft of the script was written in two days, and the final draft was just 33 pages long.

-Similar to his 2003 film Elephant, Van Sant sought non-professional young actors to play the main roles, and so created a page for the film on social networking site MySpace.
-On the page, he posted an open casting call for males and females aged 14–18 who were "skaters, honor roll [students], cheerleaders, punks, drama kids, musicians, artists, student council [members], athletes, award winners, class skippers, photographers, band members, leaders, followers, shy kids, class clowns".
+Similar to his 2003 film Elephant, Van Sant sought non-professional young actors to play the main roles.
+Casting Director Lana Veenker created a page for the film on the social networking site MySpace.
+On the page, she posted an open casting call for males and females aged 14–18 who were "skaters, honor roll [students], cheerleaders, punks, drama kids, musicians, artists, student council [members], athletes, award winners, class skippers, photographers, band members, leaders, followers, shy kids, class clowns".
 Two audition sessions were held on August 3 and August 5, 2006, as well as an additional casting call for experienced skateboarders to act as extras in the film; a total of 2,971 people auditioned.
 Gabe Nevins, having never acted before, heard about the casting call from a skateboard store and originally auditioned as an extra.
 Nevins was cast in the lead role, which he says was based on his innocence that Van Sant believed trained actors to be lacking.
 Jake Miller, originally from Boise, Idaho, was on a road trip in Portland when he heard about the casting call and decided to audition with his friends.
 Taylor Momsen was a professional actor beforehand and received the Paranoid Park script through her agent.
 She won the role after sending her taped audition to Van Sant.
 The film features two cameo appearances: Alex's father is played by professional skateboarder Jay "Smay" Williamson, and his uncle is played by the film's cinematographer Christopher Doyle.
 Most of the actors wore their own clothes and wrote some of their characters' dialogue to maintain a sense of authenticity.